rohittcodes/cli-agent/README.md

 - Follow PEP 8 guidelines
 - Use type hints where appropriate
 - Add docstrings for new functions
-- Maintain the 273-line constraint
+- Keep the code concise and readable (around ~250 lines)

 ## License